yunheur/jenkins-dind/README.md

-# Outline
+# Jenkins DinD (Docker in Docker)

-Jenkins Docker in Docker Image
+The jenkins docker image is for using docker.

 # Create Docker Image